-It is school policy that all salaried staff who have contact with pupils should undergo first aid training (combined general and paediatric) every three years.
+It is school policy that all salaried staff who have contact with pupils should undergo first aid training every three years.
 Staff also receive training in the use of epipens and other medical conditions ie epilepsy.

 THE GOVERNING BODY will: